2007 Atlantic hurricane season: Seasonal summary

-Only two major hurricanes—storms of Category 3 intensity or higher—formed during the season, the least since the 1997 season, although tied with the 2006 and 2002 seasons.
+Only two major hurricanes, storms of Category 3 intensity or higher, formed during the season, the fewest since the 1997 season.
 Named storms were active for 33.50 days during the season, the lowest number of active days since the 1994 season.
 There were only 11.25 days with active hurricanes, the lowest value since the 2002 season.
 Despite this, the number of days with major hurricanes was above the long-term average.
 Four named storms made landfall on the U.S. during the year, but damage from those storms totaled to only about $82 million (2007 USD); this was the least damage the U.S. saw from any Atlantic hurricane season since the 1990 season.
-The season was one of only six Atlantic hurricane seasons to produce two Category 5 equivalent hurricanes, the others being the 1932, 1933, 1961, 2005, 2017, and 2019 seasons.
-The two Category 5 hurricanes, Dean and Felix, both reached Category 5 strength on two separate occasions, and both made landfall at Category 5 intensity, making the 2007 season the first to feature two hurricanes doing each, both of which would not be repeated until 2017.
+Both major hurricanes, Dean and Felix, attained Category 5 status, and both made landfall at Category 5 intensity, making the 2007 season the first to feature two hurricanes doing each, both of which would not be repeated until 2017.
 When Hurricane Felix was upgraded to a Category 5 storm on September 2, it became the eighth to form in this basin since 2000.
 This gave the decade more hurricanes of such strength than any other on record.
 Hurricane Humberto was the first hurricane to make landfall in Texas since Hurricane Claudette in 2003.